obfuscurity/arigato/README.md

 ### Examples

+In both of the examples below, we're filtering the results to *only* match `collectd` results, so the `--node` argument doesn't need to be specified.
+The default collectd format passes the hostname in the 2nd (index value `1`) node of the metric string.

+**Note:** It may be necessary to migrate portions of your metric namespace at a time to ensure proper `source` identification.

 #### Using Carbonate locally

 The `carbon-list` utility provided by the [Carbonate](https://github.com/jssjr/carbonate) project is ideal for listing metrics on the Graphite server itself.
 The results can then by piped into Libratomize.